Hair Colouring or Perming During Breastfeeding – Is it Safe?

 Start by brewing crushed roasted coffee beans in hot water (avoid using instant coffee).
 After straining and letting the liquid cool, consider adding a tablespoon of green tea for extra hair nourishment and potential colour enhancement.
 Combine this coffee blend with a leave-in hair conditioner.
 Once you’ve showered, apply the mixture to your hair, leave it for about an hour, and then rinse it off.

 Brew sage tea by steeping dried sage leaves in hot water.
 After straining and allowing the tea to cool, use the mixture to rinse your hair for a few minutes following your shower.
 Gently comb through your hair and let it naturally air dry.

 Black plum (jamun)is perfect for temporary or instant colouring to give shade to your hair.
 Remove the pulp and skin from a black plum (jamun), then blend it into a thick paste.
 Apply this paste to dry hair, covering it with a plastic shower cap, and let it sit for an hour.
 Afterwards, take a shower and rinse your hair thoroughly to wash it away.

 If your heart is still set on getting your hair coloured or permed, you may take some precautionary measures, too.
 Let’s take a look at it.

 Precautions to Take While Colouring or Perming Hair for Breastfeeding Moms

-Since the chemicals have little chance of being absorbed by the hair itself, you can pay attention solely to your scalp.
-Make sure that your scalp is healthy and does not have any cuts or infections.
-Also, do not use products without doing an allergy test on yourself.
+- Since the chemicals have little chance of being absorbed by the hair itself, you can pay attention solely to your scalp.
+Ensure no product touches your scalp, forehead, ears, neck o nape.